FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 ..
 R6

-The screen shows the an example, that renders different types of matrices using LaTeX.
+The screen shows the example, that renders different types of matrices using LaTeX.

 It also shows the two ways in which mathmatical formulae can be embedded into